ashabtariq/offensive-playbook/writeups/portswigger/authentication-vulnerabilities/LAB-1.md

 ## :large_blue_circle: Methodology

 Login portal had no brute-force protection and successive attempts were not blocked so bruteforcing the login was the best choice.
-To exploit we will first identify the correct username first and then the password using the same approach
+To exploit we will identify the correct username first and then the password using the same approach

 ## :large_blue_circle: Steps